-- Detentions are served in an assigned room. - Detentions are served from 3:15 3:45 p.m. on Tuesdays, Wednesdays and Thursdays. - It is the responsibility of the student to inform his/her parent(s) when they receive a detention.
-Continued detentions may include more severe disciplinary consequences. - Students are to bring study materials with them.
-Talking, sleeping, and disruptive behavior will not be tolerated. - Students tardy to detention will make up the time as determined by the supervising teachers.
+- Detentions are served in an assigned room after the school day has ended. - PM Detentions are served from 3:00-3:45 pm. - It is the responsibility of the student to inform his/her parent(s) when they receive a detention.
+Continued detentions may include more severe disciplinary consequences. - Students must notify coaches or advisors if they will arrive late to practices. - Transportation after a detention is the student/parent(s) obligation.
+On certain days, an activity bus may be provided. - Students are to bring study materials with them.
+Talking, sleeping, and disruptive behavior will not be tolerated.
+Cell phone or other technology use will also not be allowed. - Students will be required to complete a restorative worksheet as an exit slip from detention. - Students tardy to detention will make up the time as determined by the supervising teachers.
 In most cases, students will not be permitted to serve the detention and additional disciplinary consequences will result - Dismissal from the detention room for misbehavior will result in additional disciplinary measures as determined by the administration. - Missing a detention without the approval of the principal/ associate principal will result in the assignment of an additional detention and reassignment of the original detention.
-A student who misses three detentions in a school year will be issued an in-school suspension.
+A student who misses multiple detentions will face Saturday School.

-In-School Suspension Rules
+Saturday School Rules